 Performing Etsy SEO involves looking for keywords that your potential customers search for and optimizing your listings to appear as high on the search page as possible.
 This strategy will result in more traffic and extra sales.

-You’ll need to understand the Etsy algorithm to master SEO.
+You’ll need to understand the Etsy algorithm to master SEO, as well as learning how to use the best Etsy SEO tools available in the market.
 Etsy tends to rank products based on a few factors:

 - Relevance: This factor refers to your product’s relevance to the words you want to rank for on Etsy.